rmusser01/Infosec_Reference/Draft/Draft/Framd.md

-Frameworks and Methodologies of all kinds!
+##Frameworks and Methodologies of all kinds!

+PTES
+OSSTMM

 Metasploit Framework